 Everyone is looking for news during the Covid-19 crisis and traditional media play an important role in providing people with reliable health information during the pandemic and helping them to navigate through the effects of the virus.
 However, misinformation and false information have also increased during the crisis.
 This particularly affects vulnerable sections of society ...

-Scientists and journalists teamed up to discuss about the need to ensure better circulation of sound scientific information at the workshop organised by the ESMH.
+Scientists & journalists discussed about disinformation & the need to ensure better circulation of sound scientific information at the ESMH workshop .

 onFebruary 21, 2019